 Place-Based Impact Investment Opportunities for Local Governments on Vancouver Island

-Scale Collaborative and Thrive Impact Fund, supported by BCIT, conducted primary and secondary research to address the gaps found in place-based impact investing (PBII) application and terminology for local governments across Vancouver Island, including the potential benefits and capacity to support local initiatives.
+Scale Institute and Thrive Impact Fund, supported by BCIT, conducted primary and secondary research to address the gaps found in place-based impact investing (PBII) application and terminology for local governments across Vancouver Island, including the potential benefits and capacity to support local initiatives.

 Please note: This webinar is NOT an update or informational session on COVID-19 itself, but is focused on how organizations can prepare, plan, mitigate and communicate effectively about your organizational response to the current situation.